Field Operation Audit Coordinator

 Case Management and Fraud Detection

-• Supervise the investigation and timely resolution of all reported cases, in strict compliance with the timelines stipulated in the fraud policy.
+- Supervise the investigation and timely resolution of all reported cases, in strict compliance with the timelines stipulated in the fraud policy.

-• Develop and implement training programs on fraud deterrence and indicators for Field Managers, Field Leaders, Field Officers, and farmers.
+- Develop and implement training programs on fraud deterrence and indicators for Field Managers, Field Leaders, Field Officers, and farmers.

-• Ensure team members prioritize weekly cases to follow up and prepare a travel schedule.
+- Ensure team members prioritize weekly cases to follow up and prepare a travel schedule.

 Operations Audit

-• Coordinate scheduled and unscheduled site audits, ensuring that all sites are audited at least once per season.
+- Lead the coordination and execution of scheduled and unscheduled site audits, ensuring that all sites are audited at least once per season.

-• Oversee the participation of Case Investigation (CI) members in monthly and year-end inventory counts and audits across warehouses, market access stores, and RRT outlets.
+- Oversee the participation of Case Investigation (CI) members in monthly and year-end inventory counts and audits across warehouses, market access stores, and RRT outlets

 Process Improvement

-• Identify gaps in investigation processes and recommend improvements to enhance audit and case investigation efficiency.
+- Identify gaps in investigation processes and recommend improvements to enhance audit and case investigation efficiency.

-• Develop tools and methodologies to streamline and improve audit and fraud investigation workflows.
+- Develop tools and methodologies to streamline and improve audit and fraud investigation workflows.

 Collaboration